abigpotostew/run_command_service/README.md

 ###Usage:
 1. Highlight items in Finder.
 2. Activate the service.
-Use your shortcut, or control click the selection, navtgate to Services, and select run_command_on_file.
+Use your shortcut, or control click the selection, navitgate to Services, and select run_command_on_files.
 3. Type in a shell command.
 Use the operator '@' to insert the filename into the command.
 Place the double operator, '@@', to insert the full absolute path for the selected file in your shell command.

 ======